 Is it possible for me to treat my bird at home with medication sold at the pet store?

-Using over-the-counter medications purchased from a pet store or drug store is not the best way to treat a sick bird.
+Using over-the-counter medications purchased from a pet store or drug store is never recommended, as these medications are never strong enough to properly treat most respiratory diseases in pet birds and will only prolong the disease process.
 Just as you see a doctor when you are ill, so should your bird.
 The only way to properly diagnose a sick bird’s problem is to have a thorough physical examination and appropriate blood tests – something only a bird-savvy veterinarian can do.

 How is respiratory disease treated in birds?

 Once the correct diagnosis is made, your veterinarian may suggest a course of antibiotics if the problem is a bacterial infection.
 Oral or nebulized (aerosolized) antifungal drugs are used to treat fungal disease, such as aspergillosis, and oral or injectable anti-parasitic drugs are used to treat parasitic infections, such as air sac mites.
-Improper diets are slowly corrected, and vitamin supplementation is used if vitamin A deficiency is suspected.
+An improper diet will be slowly corrected, and vitamin supplementation is used if vitamin A deficiency is suspected.

 Seriously ill birds should be hospitalized so that injectable and aerosolized medications can be used.
 Gavage feeding (tube feeding) and IV fluids can be necessary in severely ill patients.
 Early diagnosis and appropriate therapy are key to successful treatment of birds with respiratory tract disease.
 In critically ill patients, there is always the risk that the disease process has become too advanced, and the patient may not survive, even with aggressive therapy.